GetImpulse/impulse_player_ios/README.md

 > **Note**: To enable Picture-in-Picture mode, add the **'Background Modes'** capability in your target's project settings and enable **'Audio, AirPlay, and Picture in Picture'**.

 > **Note**: Setting up Chromecast with a custom receiver application ID requires additional configuration.
 See the section below.

+> **Note**: Note: Airplay and Cast are unsupported when a player loads a video using additional authorization headers.
+To disable Cast for that specific player while preserving Cast functionality for others, use `impulsePlayer.setCastEnabled(false)`

 #### Chromecast Setup